MEET THE NUESTRA TIERRA CREW

 In her role as the Communications Manager, Natasha hopes to use her lived and professional experiences to elevate NTCP’s online presence and continue to creatively share the good work of Nuestra Tierra with larger audiences.

-Krystyna Gonzalez grew up in San Miguel, NM and now live in Las Cruces.
+Krystyna grew up in San Miguel, NM and now lives in Las Cruces.
 She is a professional mental health therapist and passionately believes that connecting to nature is a form of therapy.
-Alongside her work as Nuestra Tierra board member, she is also an ambassador for Women Who Explores, where she helps other women connect to the the outdoors.
+Alongside her work as Nuestra Tierra board member, she is also an ambassador for Women Who Explores, where she helps other women connect to the outdoors.
 Her commitment to community and helping others get outdoors is what draws her to Nuestra Tierra’s work.
 She loves backpacking, photography, and coffee.

-Elvis Cordova is a dynamic executive with over 15 years of experience in public sector solutions, blending political, legal, and economic expertise.
+Elvis is a dynamic executive with over 15 years of experience in public sector solutions, blending political, legal, and economic expertise.
 A skilled coalition builder, he understands U.S. government operations deeply, forming strong global relationships with policymakers.
 Most recently, he served as Chief of Staff for The Wilderness Society, focusing on conserving U.S. wildlands.
 Prior roles include Vice President at the National Recreation and Park Association and senior positions at the USDA under President Obama.
 An NYU graduate, Elvis also worked with the UN, promoting trade in emerging markets.

-José G. González is the Founder of Latino Outdoors.
+José is the Founder of Latino Outdoors.
 He is an experienced K-12 educator, environmental education advisor, outdoor education instructor and coordinator, and university adjunct faculty.
 He is also an illustrator and science communicator.
 He has engaged in collaborations with the White House Council on Environmental Quality, U.S. Department of Interior, and the National Park Service during the Obama Administration.
 He also represented Latino Outdoors in several coalitions including the Latino Conservation Alliance, the Next 100 Coalition, and California Parks Now.